ZenithMediaCanada/cpanel-deploy-new-relic-apps-fcgi/README.md

 os.chown(path, uid, gid)
 ```

-Above, you can see the code (located in makehtaccess folder).
+Above, you can see the code (located in newrelic folder).

 The cPanel hook system will return a json string that we can read from stdin, so we use simplejson (It's included in the repository) to do this.
 After this we parse the json data, and assign some variables.